-As an AUT student you study at a modern and innovative university, and have the chance to meet new people and develop lifelong skills, while getting the support you need to succeed at university and beyond.
+AUT is a modern and innovative university with endless opportunities and a supportive culture that celebrates diversity.
+Studying at AUT is your chance to meet new people and develop lifelong skills, while getting the support you need to succeed at university and beyond.